intarchboard/draft-protocol-greasing/draft-iab-protocol-greasing.md

 aspects of a transmission, which may not be acceptable for a given use case.
 As such, positive testing might be most appropriate to use in a subset of connections, or phases within a connection.

+## Example: Post-quantum key exchange in TLS

+Post-quantum key exchange in TLS (such as defined in
+{{?PQTLS=I-D.ietf-tls-ecdhe-mlkem}}) expands the key sizes sent in Client Hello messages in TLS 1.3 {{?TLS=RFC8446}}.
+Before using these algorithms, Client Hello messages would generally fit within a single packet (either in TCP or QUIC).
+However, with these larger keys, Client Hello messages need to be split across two separate packets.
+Initial deployments of these keys uncovered many buggy server and middlebox implementations that did not correctly handle Client Hello messages being split across multiple packets.

+This is a case in which adding variability to how TLS Client Hello messages were sent could have helped avoid ossification and buggy implementations.
+Variations could include intentionally splitting the messages across packets without increasing message size, and also adding other values to messages to force them to exceed the length that can fit within a single packet.

 ## Example: IPv6